fogleman/AllRGB/README.md

         [7, 6, 3, 2, 5, 4, 1, 0],
     ]

-If some areas of the image are more important than others, such as a face, let those pixels pick their colors first - give them priority.
-The pixels in the sample shown below were simply ordered randomly.
+Optionally, if some areas of the image are more important than others, such as a face, let those pixels pick their colors first - give them priority.
+This was not done in the sample below.
+The pixels in the sample were simply ordered randomly.

 See http://allrgb.com/ for details on the concept.